 Can we find meaning in depression?

-In our culture we tend to try and get rid of depression when it appears, using pills or pragmatic advice such as ‘take more exercise’ or ‘count your blessings’.
+In our culture we tend to try and get rid of depression when it appears, using pills or pragmatic advice such as "exercise more" or "count your blessings".
 While for some there may be a role for anti-depressants or practical tips, sometimes we need to go a bit deeper and look at what the depression may be trying to say.

-Depression may also be a symptom that we are pushing down – literally ‘depressing’ – a part of ourselves that needs to be heard or honoured.
-For example, if we are living a life that is really in line with what our parents approvd of rather than what we ourselves longed for, those unmet needs may result in depression.
+Depression may also be a symptom that we are pushing down, a part of ourselves that needs to be heard or honoured.
+Fo example, if we are living a life that is really in line with what our parents approved of rather than what we longed for ourselves, those unmet needs may result in depression

 James Hollis, author of Swamplands of the Soul, believes that depression is often a suppression of a person’s life force and that everyone experiences depression at some point.
 He says: “The psyche uses depression to get our attention, to show that something is profoundly wrong.
 Once we understand its therapeutic value…then depression can even seem a friend of sorts.”